SAG winners list: Who won what

 Millie Bobby Brown - "Stranger Things"

-Claire Foy - "The Crown"
+Claire Foy - "The Crown" *WINNER

 Thandie Newton - "Westworld"